SemMTM/bank_of_sem/README.md

 # Bank Of Sem
 ## A Terminal Based Banking Application
-A terminal based banking application that is connected to a databased via api and updates the inforation based on user action.
-To use the application, a user must create an account with a unique username & 4 digit password that is then pushed to the data base.
+A terminal based banking application that is connected to a databased via api and updates the information based on user action.
+To use the application, a user must create an account with a unique username & 4 digit password, thesse are then pushed to the data base.
 To log in, the user must use the correct & matching credentials or access to the account will be denied.

 The user can do a variety of banking based tasks once logged in, these are:
 1. Show Balance